-However, we’d had our heart set on seeing Ecuador from the moment we started planning this trip, and so we decided to go ahead with visiting.
+However, we’d had our heart set on our decision to travel to Ecuador from the moment we started planning this trip, and so we decided to go ahead with visiting.
 Unfortunately, we did heed some of the comments, and instead stayed a little longer in Peru so that we initially only had 3 weeks in Ecuador.
 At the end of our stay, we only wished we had more time.

 As for expensive, with a bit of looking around we always found food and accommodation options that were as cheap as – if not cheaper than – Peru.
 So please don’t skip Ecuador, it has so much to offer!
 Besides, who could possibly turn down the world’s largest exporter of bananas?!
-Some tips for Ecuador travel to note when planning:

-Local tourism by Ecuadorians
+Plan around local tourism by Ecuadorians

 For this reason, certain places in Ecuador may be better for you on weekends because they actually open (i.e. Montañita), and others you may need to completely avoid on weekends to beat the crowds (i.e. the Equator line).
 Bus routes will also get very busy on Friday and Sunday evenings.